HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/limitations.md

 ### Localization

-- The IQ interface supports all DX locales, including both LTR and RTL layouts.
 - The UI displays text in English only.
 Non-English locales display the UI text in English.

 ### Input and output